studentkittens/pandoc-revealjs-presentation/src/presentation.md

 metadata.
 In this way it allows git to track large binary files without checking them into git.

+![](logo.svg)

 * Crowdfunding project, reached over $20000
-* Written in Haskell by Joey Hess, a former Debian Developer
+* Developed in Haskell by Joey Hess, a former Debian Developer
 * Free Software

-![](logo.svg)

 * It is a tool primary written by a developer for developers (usually commandline tool)
 * But, now there is a fancy GUI which makes git-annex more user friendly